 Speed Learning French: is it really possible?
 The 21st century has brought more than just new technology and globalization.
 It's also brought with it a more fast-paced and impatient society than ever before.
 We no longer have the time we once had to sit in a language class and study a textbook.

 Learning a language like French has become increasingly important in our globalized world, but who really has the time it takes to learn it?

-Today, we'll take a look at what it actually means to learn a language and whether or not you can really learn French in just a few weeks or days.
+Today, we'll look at what it actually means to learn a language and whether you can really learn French in just a few weeks or days.

-Most of the "learn a language fast" advertisements seen online promise incredible results like "learn French in 1 month," "2 weeks" or even just "10 days."
+Most of the "learn a language fast" advertisements online promise incredible results like "learn French in 1 month," "2 weeks," or even just "10 days."
 They typically don't go into great detail about how they'll actually help learners achieve this, which leaves most wondering, "Is it really possible?"

 Yes and no.

 First of all, anything is possible with the right method, motivation and dedication.

 Some language programs will definitely prepare you with practical language elements within the timeframe they promise, but you will definitely not be fluent.
 You won't be able to talk with anyone about absolutely anything in French, but you will know some basics that can help you survive in France without being completely lost.